-* Kiwi rallies as inflation data heats up January rate hike call
+* Kiwi rallies as inflation data heats up January rate hike

 * Quiet session overnight with U.S. shut for a holiday